About

 What Down4Media Does

-Down4Media accepts any public Pinterest pin URL, retrieves the media attached to that pin, and presents it in a format your browser can download directly.
+Down4Media accepts supported public Pinterest pin URLs, checks the media attached to the pin, and presents available files your browser can save directly.
 It handles three types of Pinterest media:

-• Images — full-resolution photos and graphics, exactly as hosted on Pinterest's CDN.
+• Images — photos and graphics in the best available quality the supported public pin exposes.
 Visit the Pinterest Image Downloader for a focused experience.

 • Videos — MP4 video files from video pins, with multiple quality options when available.
 Visit the Pinterest Video Downloader.